leviathan/Shopnow-Fancy/README.md

 ### External Dependencies

 External dependencies are managed via cocoapods.
 Check the Podfile to see, which external components and libraries are beeing used in the project.

+### todos

+- The project contains a Twitter API client, which is intended to be hooked up to the user's Twitter account.
+Currently the `SNFTwitterApiClient` just returns some dummy tweets.
+- The `SNFViewController` just displays a dummy view controller, when the user taps on a cell.
+This should more visually pleasing.